xandercahutay1994/LigPhilExam/readme.md

 <p> URL => http://ligphilexamherokuapp.herokuapp.com/public/index.php/register </p>

 <p>
-    After successfully login, you will redirected to this page http://ligphilexamherokuapp.herokuapp.com/public/index.php/index. <br>
+    After successfully logging in, you will be redirected to this page http://ligphilexamherokuapp.herokuapp.com/public/index.php/index. <br>
-    This page list all the article posted with images and it shows only the latest 5 articles.
-Scroll down and you will see a "MORE" button, try clicking it and it will go to http://ligphilexamherokuapp.herokuapp.com/public/index.php/archive
+    This page lists all the articles posted with images and it shows only the latest 5 articles.
+Scroll down and you will see a "MORE" button, try clicking it and it will go to http://ligphilexamherokuapp.herokuapp.com/public/index.php/archive.
+The archive page lists all the articles posted sort by date and maximum of 5 articles per page, you can access the rest of articles through pagination at the bottom of the page.
 </p>